HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 backups are essential

 The perfect cybersecurity strategy for a small business is regular backups.
-Backups are essential most especially in a small business environment.
-Likewise, relying on human intervention, such as plugging in a flash drive, is a sure-fire recipe for cybersecurity failure.
+Backups are essential, especially in a small business environment.

-1. Stacy Clements – Owner of Milepost 42, and Retired Air Force Cyber Operations Officer
+1. Stacy Clements – Owner of Milepost 42 and Retired Air Force Cyber Operations Officer

 nist cybersecurity framework

 An effective cybersecurity strategy for a small business requires identifying cyber risks and determining appropriate ways to mitigate those risks and respond to cyber events.
-The NIST Cybersecurity Framework provides this strategy for small businesses, with best practices based on input from government, academic, and private sector professionals.

-The Framework was deliberately designed to be flexible, so it can be used for different sizes and types of entities.
-Because it’s a free resource, there are several sectors who have already created customized resources, such as the National Restaurant Association Toolkit for Restaurant Operators.
-Using the Framework to define and mitigate risk is a great strategy for small business owners.
+Because it’s a free resource, several sectors have already created customized resources, such as the National Restaurant Association Toolkit for Restaurant Operators.
+Using the Framework to define and mitigate risk is an excellent strategy for small business owners.

 1. Vince Fishbone – Cybersecurity Expert at Kingpin Private Browser